“Tell me a little about yourself.”

 It was through reading that I found my voice, inspired by a thought of a character.
 Through creating her, I discovered there were stories still in me.
 That was five manuscripts ago, and with each, I’ve learned and developed as a storyteller.
 And with each, I’ve grown to love writing even more.
 I’ve come to embrace my North Carolina roots, setting my suspense novels in my home state, often along the beaches I love so much.

 And every step of the way, I’ve had the support of the best human I know.
-I’ve been married to him for over a third of my thirty-two years, and my life would be horribly incomplete without my smart, kind, techy husband.
+I’ve been married to him for over a third of my thirty-three years, and my life would be horribly incomplete without my smart, kind, techy husband.
 He has never once wavered in supporting me, and I endeavor to do the same for him.

 He even made a writing tool just for me.
 (Well, okay, not just for me.
 Other writers get to use it too.)
 It’s called The Quill, and it ensures that no writer ever loses his/her work.
 Also, it’s very pretty.
 I did that, design aficionado that I am, peering over my husband’s shoulder all, “Can you put that part over there?
 Oh and make that color a little darker.
 Can you make different color schemes that I can choose based on the manuscript??”
 I bribed him with cookies for all that work.
 And we’ve still got a whole list of cool features to add in the future.